ayetpyae/DH110/assignment07/README.md

 Aye Pyae | DH110 | Fall 2021

 ## Introduction
 The current Nevada Department of Education website looks old, formal, and cluttered.
 This was found to be the case after I conducted my user testing as well as my contextual inquiry.
-Previously, I made lo fi wireframes that was tested out by a user.
-I also tested out different interface designs to make improvements to the Nevada Department of Education website.
+Previously, I made lo fi wireframes that were tested out by a user.
+I also tested out different interface designs to make visual improvements to the current Nevada Department of Education website.
 In this assignment, I will be working on the interactive prototype.
-The purpose of the interactive prototype phase is to better visualize the functions of different buttons and features that I wish to implement.
-The process of this phase include
+**Purpose:** The purpose of the interactive prototype phase is to better visualize the functions of different buttons and features that I wish to implement.
+**Process: ** The process of this phase include
 1. choosing tasks/features based on the personas I created,
 2. digitizing the hand-drawn wireframe sketches I made,
 3. applying interface design to the digital wireframes/lo-fi prototype, and finally
 4. connecting the different screens using the prototype feature on Figma.

-Here is the link to the [figma file](https://www.figma.com/file/trP3i7bvv5q4Fne0HNCsaw/Interface-Design?node-id=61%3A1582) with my interactive prototype.
+Here is the link to the [figma file](https://www.figma.com/file/trP3i7bvv5q4Fne0HNCsaw/Interface-Design?node-id=61%3A1582) with my high fidelity prototype screens.

 ## Tasks
 1. **Chatbox** - Suppose that you are a mother of 2 elementary school students.
 You want to find more information on how schools are dealing with COVID.